Notifications

 Alternate Level of Care Accommodation Charge

 If you are in the hospital receiving care, your condition may improve or change to a point where the hospital care team decides your care needs no longer require hospital services.
-It may be determined that you would best be cared for in type A or type B continuing care home.
+It may be determined that you would best be cared for in a type A or type B continuing care home.

 If a type A or type B continuing care home is not immediately available to meet your needs and preferences, you may be required to stay in the hospital while waiting for a space to become available.